trapias/trapias.github.io/_posts/2018-04-27-TrelloExport-1.9.43.md

 <br>
 The "template" dropdown allows us to choose a template, while the "template-set" textbox allows to specify from where we want to load our templates.
 If we leave it empty, it will use "local" templates, that is templates from the installation folder.

+### Update, version 1.9.45

+Version 1.9.45 adds an array of labels (jsonLabels) to the exported data, and a new button in dialog to clear localStorage - this should help if some wrong setting has been incorrectly saved and preventing TrelloExport to work properly.

 ## Template-Sets